 The beautiful city of St Petersburg, often known as the ‘Venice of the North’, was founded by Peter the Great to demonstrate his wish that Russia was a major power with its roots firmly fixed in Europe.
-The visit has been specially planned for early March when the snow makes everything picturesque and the city looks magnificent.
-The theatres are open, the vodka and furs come out and the insides of the buildings are kept cosy and warm.
-More importantly one can enjoy the city’s wonderful architecture and superb museums without the crowds later in the year.
+Accompanied by Professor Leporc explore this grandest of cities with its elegant buildings and unsurpassed palaces located both in the city and the surrounding countryside.
+The visit has been specially planned for November when the crowds are gone, the theatres are open, the vodka and furs come out and the insides of the buildings are kept cosy and warm.
+Perhaps, most importantly one can enjoy the city’s wonderful architecture and superb museums without the crowds later in the year.

 This visit is open the Alumni of Oxford and Cambridge Universities and their family and friends.
 Please note that Distant Horizons has sole responsibility for the operation of this tour.
 The participating University has no direct control over the operation of any tours.